Pink Flamingos: Reception

-On Rotten Tomatoes the film has an approval rating of 84% based on reviews from 49 critics, with an average rating of 7.3/10.
-On Metacritic it has a weighted average score of 47 out of 100, based on reviews from 10 critics, indicating "mixed or average reviews".
 In the "Cult Movies" episode of the UK documentary series Mark Kermode's Secrets of Cinema, Kermode admitted that Pink Flamingos is "one of the very few films that I have ever walked out of, when I first saw it as a teenager on a late-night double bill at the Phoenix in East Finchley".

+Roger Ebert of The Chicago Sun-Times gave the film a rare no-stars rating when he reviewed it in 1997 for the 25-year anniversary re-release; he and Gene Siskel did not review the film on their TV show.
+Ebert described Waters as "a charming man" whose "talent had grown" over the years, and also speculated the controversial material of Waters's earliest low-budget films was an "understandable" method to "attract audiences".
+But Ebert also felt Pink Flamingos was perhaps best understood as "a weird kind of documentary" because the transgressive behaviors were not simulated, and added: "stars simply seem not to apply."

-Like the underground films from which Waters drew inspiration, which provided a source of community for pre-Stonewall queer people, the film has been widely celebrated by the LGBT community and has been described as "early gay agitprop filmmaking".
+Like the underground films from which Waters drew inspiration, which provided a source of community for pre-Stonewall queer people, the film has been widely celebrated by many in the LGBT community and has been described as "early gay agitprop filmmaking".
 This, coupled with its unanimous popularity among queer theorists, has led to the film being considered "the most important queer film of all time".
 Pink Flamingos is also considered an important precursor of punk culture.

 Despite Waters having released similar films, such as Mondo Trasho and Multiple Maniacs, it was Pink Flamingos that drew international attention.
 Like other underground films, it fed the rising popularity of midnight movie screenings, at which it generated a dedicated cult following that carried the film for a 95-week run in New York City and ten consecutive years in Los Angeles.
 For its 25th anniversary, the film was re-released in 1997, featuring a post-film commentary by Waters in which he introduced and discussed deleted scenes, adding fifteen minutes of material.
 American "New Queer Cinema" director Gus Van Sant has described the film as "an absolute classic piece of American cinema, right up there with The Birth of a Nation, Dr. Strangelove, and Boom!"
 The Library of Congress inducted Pink Flamingos to the National Film Registry in December 2021.